 Are you the primary beneficiary of your genius?

-Are you truly the primary beneficiary of your own genius?
-In a world that constantly tells us to serve, perform, and deliver for others, it’s so easy to forget that our greatest gifts are, first and foremost, meant to serve ourselves.
-I had a powerful realization recently, and I want to share it with you:
+Are you the primary beneficiary of your own genius?
+In a world that constantly tells us to serve, perform, and deliver for others, it’s so easy to forget that our greatest gifts belong to ourselves first and foremost.
+Losing touch with that actually diminishes us.

 Rediscovering Your Genius by Being Fully You

-Every single one of us is a genius—but only when we’re truly being ourselves.
+Every single one of us is a genius when we’re truly being ourselves.
 The magic happens when you allow yourself to do what you love and be who you are.
 If you honor the fullest expression of yourself, you will be a genius at being YOU.

 Most of us were trained from an early age to follow society’s rules: get perfect grades, pick the “right” degree, land a respectable job.
 While these things have value, they can also cause us to pour our best years, ideas, and energy into someone else’s dream instead of our own.